Why Is Your Child Not Growing Taller? Common Causes Explained

 If you have concerns about your height or growth trajectory, consider consulting a healthcare provider, such as a paediatrician or endocrinologist.
 They can evaluate your growth and provide guidance based on your individual needs.

 It's important to note that while these tips can support overall health and potentially optimize growth, genetics ultimately play a significant role in determining one's height.
-Additionally, it's crucial to maintain realistic expectations and focus on overall health and well-being rather than solely on height
+Additionally, it's crucial to maintain realistic expectations and focus on overall health and well-being rather than solely on height.

 Nutrients for Growth